Gemini 3.1 Pro Preview

 - Output: $12.00

-Pricing rises above 200K-token prompts, and preview lifecycle risk is higher than on Gemini 2.5 Pro.
-Context caching and batch paths are available, which matters for retrieval-heavy or large-prefix workflows.
+Pricing rises to 18 above 200K-token prompts, and preview lifecycle risk is higher than on Gemini 2.5 Pro.
+Batch pricing and context caching are also published, which matters for retrieval-heavy or large-prefix workflows.

 Access options: